aaaaaron722/Email-Analyzer/README.md

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you find any bugs or want to add features.

-### Limitation
-Cuz the model was trained by google, And the input data usually in English.
-So there is a problem that is this application may not read the email content in Mandarin.
-Also the suggested reply still have some problem.
-I am trying to figure out.